 The key consideration is what is reasonable in the circumstances.
 Relevant considerations include where the impracticability of notification, including the time and cost, outweigh the privacy benefit of notification, or where notification may jeopardise the purpose of collection or the integrity of the personal information collected and there is a clear public interest in the purpose of the collection.

 Using or disclosing the information

-APP 6 applies to the use or disclosure of personal information and APP 9 applies to the adoption, use or disclosure of government related identifiers.
+APP 9 applies to the adoption, use or disclosure of government related identifiers.

 The Regulations contain strict requirements around how financial services entities may use and disclose the information.
 Specifically, financial services entities must only handle the information for the sole purpose of enabling it to take steps to:

 - prevent a cyber security incident, fraud, scam activity or identity theft, or

 - respond to a cyber security incident, fraud, scam activity or identity theft, or

 - respond to the consequences of a cyber security incident, fraud, scam activity or identity theft, or

 - address malicious cyber activity.

 Financial services entities need to have robust and effective practices, procedures and systems in place to ensure the information is only handled for the prescribed purposes.
 This may require additional restrictions around access to systems and staff training to ensure the information is handled appropriately (discussed further under ‘Security of information’ below).